Why Should You Consider Surrogacy in the United States?

 Having children through U.S. surrogacy can be relatively easy for international intended parents.
 It is only necessary to come to the United States 2 to 4 times—for the clinic visit and birth (both are required) and for the transfer and the 20-week ultrasound (preferred).

 Departures from the United States are easy, as well.
 All children born in the United States are automatically U.S. citizens.
-Therefore, most international intended parents return to their country within 2-3 weeks of their children’s discharge from the hospital with the birth certificate and U.S. passports.
+Therefore, most international intended parents return to their country within 4-6 weeks of their children’s discharge from the hospital with the birth certificate and U.S. passports.
 They can also obtain passports from their home country while in the U.S. or upon return.
+Depending on legal work, you may be able to go home sooner.